Barnes' death sentence vacated in 1992 Tutterow murders - Salisbury Post

 Chambers, Robert Lewis Blakeney and Barnes, also known as “Green Eyes” and “Timmy,” had forced their way into the Tutterows’ Park Avenue home on that 1992 night.

 During the trial in 1994, prosecutors portrayed the trio as cold and calculating.
 Blakeney smoked a cigarette and ground it into the bedroom carpet as the other men held the couple at gunpoint.
 Chambers snuffed out his cigarette in a dish that Ruby Tutterow made in a ceramics class.
-Barnes ate a park chop that was found partially chewed and still in foil on the floor near the bodies.
+Barnes ate a pork chop that was found partially chewed and still in foil on the floor near the bodies.

 But Blakeney told the court he did not kill the couple and put a gun down after it was handed to him.